Matthews Station Parking

 Planning, Aging and Matthews: a look at Matthews' preparation for an aging population

 NC-51 and Idlewild Rd.
-Roundabout- This project consists of a new roundabout at the intersection of Idlewild Road and Matthews-Mint Hill Road.
+Roundabout - This project consists of a new roundabout at the intersection of Idlewild Road and Matthews-Mint Hill Road.
 It is currently in engineering design and will be designed to fit with the future widening of Matthews-Mint Hill Road.
 Construction is expected to start in the summer of 2014 with the completion in December 2014.
+This is a joint NCDOT -Town project.

-NC-51 Superstreet- This projects will widen the eastbound lane of Matthews-Mint Hill Road from the corner of Matthews-Mint Hill Road and Matthews Township Drive, to Phillips Road.
+NC-51 Improvements - This projects will widen the eastbound lane of Matthews-Mint Hill Road from the corner of Matthews-Mint Hill Road and Matthews Township Drive, to Phillips Road.
 Traffic from Matthews-Mint Hill Road will be able to use a new u-turn area to legally go eastbound on Matthews Township Parkway.
 A new 10-foot sidewalk will be added to the a portion of the south side of Matthews-Mint Hill Road.
 This project is currently in engineering design.
 Construction is expected to start in the summer of 2014 and being completed in December 2014.
+This is a joint NCDOT -Town project.

 Monroe Connector/Bypass - Design is underway.
 Right of way acquisition was scheduled for Spring 2011.
 The project has been delayed due to an injunction granted by the courts to an environmental group who said that the environmental assessment was improperly conducted.
 The Turnpike Authority is revising their environmental document to address the issues and are expecting permission in February 2014 to proceed.
 We are working with Stallings, the NC Turnpike Authority and NCDOT on this project.